-- (47) If a public utility does not notify a Level 1 applicant in writing or by electronic mail whether the interconnection is approved or denied Applicant options meeting.
-If the applicant requests an applicant options meeting, the public utility shall offer to convene a meeting at a mutually agreeable time within 2015 business days after the receipt of an application, the interconnection will be deemed approved.
-Interconnec of the applicant's request.
-At the applicant options meeting, the public utility shall provide the applicant the opportunity to review the screen analysis and related results, to designate a different RPA, to review possible customers-generator modifications, approved under this section remain subject to section 7 below.nd to discuss what further steps are needed to permit the net metering facility to connect safely and reliably. ¶ - (58) Within three business days after sending the notice to an applicant that the proposed interconnection meets the Level 1 application meets the Tier 1 interconnection requirements, a public utility must notify the applicant whether: - (a) An inspection of the net metering facility for compliance with the net metering rules is required prior to the operation of the facility; and \P - (b) An interconnection agreement is required for the net metering facilities.
-If required, the public utility must also execute and send to the applicant a LevelTier 1 interconnection agreement, unless the applicant has already submitted such an agreement with its application for interconnection.¶ - (69) On receipt of any required executed interconnection agreement from the applicant and satisfactory completion of any required inspection, the public utility will approve the interconnection, conditioned on compliance with all applicable building codes.¶ - $(7\underline{10})$ A customer-generator will notify the public utility of the anticipated start date for operation of the net metering facility at least five business days prior to starting operation, either through the submittal of the interconnection agreement or in a separate notice.
-If the public utility requires an inspection of the net metering facility, the applicant will not begin operating the facility until satisfactory completion of the inspection. \P (811) If an application for Level 1 interconnection review is denied because it does not meet one or more of the applicable requirements in this section, an applicant may resubmit the application under the Level 2 or Level 3 interconnection review procedure, as appropriate.
+- (7) Applicant options meeting.
+If the applicant requests an applicant options meeting, the public utility shall offer to convene a meeting at a mutually agreeable time within 15 business days of the applicant's request.
+At the applicant options meeting, the public utility shall provide the applicant the opportunity to review the screen analysis and related results, to designate a different RPA, to review possible customers-generator modifications, and to discuss what further steps are needed to permit the net metering facility to connect safely and reliably. - (8) Within three business days after sending the notice to an applicant that the proposed interconnection application meets the Tier 1 interconnection requirements, a public utility must notify the applicant whether: - (a) An inspection of the net metering facility for compliance with the net metering rules is required prior to the operation of the facility; and - (b) An interconnection agreement is required for the net metering facilities.
+If required, the public utility must also execute and send to the applicant a Tier 1 interconnection agreement, unless the applicant has already submitted such an agreement with its application for interconnection. - (9) On receipt of any required executed interconnection agreement from the applicant and satisfactory completion of any required inspection, the public utility will approve the interconnection, conditioned on compliance with all applicable building codes. - (10) A customer-generator will notify the public utility of the anticipated start date for operation of the net metering facility at least five business days prior to starting operation, either through the submittal of the interconnection agreement or in a separate notice.
+If the public utility requires an inspection of the net metering facility, the applicant will not begin operating the facility until satisfactory completion of the inspection.